 “I know some people still have a hard time getting through, but there’s the option for the callback if they’re early enough in the queue to get that option.”

-But claimants say they aren’t receiving callbacks.
+But claimants aren’t receiving callbacks from the Labor Department.

 The Silver Lining in Maryland’s Unemployment system?

-There may be some good news on the horizon for the unemployed.
+However, there may be some good news on the horizon for the unemployed.

-On Wednesday, the Maryland Board of Public Works approved two new contracts – totaling $150.2 million, fully financed by the federal government – to increase staffing at the Labor Department’s unemployment division, erasing the massive backlog of outstanding unemployment claims.
+In February, the Maryland Board of Public Works approved two new contracts – totaling $150.2 million, fully financed by the federal government – to increase staffing at the Labor Department’s unemployment division, erasing the massive backlog of outstanding unemployment claims.

 In addition, the Board approved a $1.6 million contract that hires a Virginia-based IT company to support the state’s unemployment system and update its technology between the old unemployment infrastructure and Beacon 2.0, which was launched last September and needs some tweaking.

-The agency also entered into a $70 million contract to address the backlog of unemployment claims; a $1.5 million contract was, in addition, awarded to a company to handle the agency’s overpayments.
+The agency also entered into a $70 million contract to address the backlog of unemployment claims; a $1.5 million contract was also awarded to a company to handle the agency’s overpayments.